 Know the Profitability Levers and Grow Your Ecommerce Business

-As a Profit Advisor when I talk with new clients, they ask this common question, “When will I be able to take a profit?”
+When I talk with new clients, they ask this common question, “When will I be able to take a profit?”
 Sometimes the question is based in the desperation of seeing their personal savings invested and the business is still needing more cash.
 Other business owners believe that taking any cash out of the business in the early years will cause the business to grow slower and they will lose out on an opportunity.
 In either case, learning how profit is created and how it can be used should be part of ecommerce 101.
 So often, the profitability numbers are skipped over in favor of looking at the more exciting sales numbers.
 While I like to watch my top line, too, at the end of the day, it’s the bottom line that will allow your business to grow without a dependence on outside sources of cash.

 This article will focus on the basics, starting with why profit is important and how it is created.
 If you want to dig deeper into this topic, I recommend The Ultimate Blueprint for an Insanely Successful Business by Keith J. Cunningham.
 In his book, Cunningham lays out an equation that explains the relationship of profits in the business cycle.
 He says the purpose of a business is to acquire assets (using your cash) that are effective at generating revenue, then efficiently convert revenue to profits and to productively use the profits to create operating cash flow.
 If I were to draw this out for my ecommerce clients, it would look something like this: